EmirkanOktay/Coffe-Shop-Web-Site/README.md

 ![Ekran görüntüsü 2024-07-15 195345](https://github.com/user-attachments/assets/b01fe9dd-fd06-4eaf-a511-2a7073cef15e)

 And this is our last stop for main page.
 Our coffe shop's social media, phone number and mail is here.
-Also we can go to main page, carrer (I didn't built but If I do that look like main page) and shop page.
+Also we can go to main page, carrer (I didn't build but If I do that look like main page) and shop page.

 You can reach to shop with 3 way :
 Navbar